franjmr/jest_fs_node_module_mock/README.md

 ## Mocking File System Node module
 This project contains some examples of unit testing with [Jest](https://jestjs.io/) framework and Typescript that ensure the correct functionality of a class that uses the [fs node module](https://www.npmjs.com/package/file-system).

-For this prototype I used jest to falsify the following module functions.
+Mock mock specific module functions:
 - readFile
 - readFileSync
 - writeFileSync

-What I want to show with these examples is how we can falsify the writing and reading of files so as not to contaminate the test environment and make it completely transparent for the functionality we want to test.
+The purpose of these examples is to show:
+- How we can falsify the writing and reading files.
+- Avoid contamination of the test context.
+- Avoid having physical files for tests.
+- Be able to alter the content of the files programmatically.
+- Spy on functionality.
+- Mock functions.

 ### Install
 npm install